brightly-salty/qbcanon/arts-humanities/humanities/thought.md

 #### James Frazer

+A Scottish anthropologist who primarily studied mythology and comparative religion.

+The Golden Bough

+- Comparative religion and mythology
+- analyzed a wide range of myths that center on the death and rebirth of a solar deity
+- originally included crucifixion of Jesus as one among many of these myths
+- tremendous impact on psychology and literature
+- evolution of ideas from magic to religion and culminating in science
+- title refers to a gift given to Proserpine by Aeneas so that he could enter the underworld in the *Aeneid*

 #### Clifford Geertz

+An anthropologist

+The Interpretation of Culture

+- symbolic anthropology
+- "thick description", Geertz's method of analyzing behavior within its social context

+"Deep Play: Notes on the Balinese Cockfight"

+- cockfighting as a symbolic display of a certain kind of masculinity

 #### Jane Goodall

+She was a British primatologist who worked with chimpanzees in Gombe Stream National Park in Tanzania.
+She worked with Louis Leakey at Olduvai Gorge.

+In the Shadow of Man

+- chimpanzees can use tools, insert grass into termite holes to "fish" for termites

 #### Thor Heyerdahl

+He demonstrated the possibility that ancient people could have migrated around the globe using only primitive rafts.
+He sailed across the Pacific Ocean from Peru to the Tuamotu Islands on a balsa-wood raft named Kon-Tiki (after the Incan sun god Kon-Tiki Viracocha).
+He also built two papyrus boats, Ra (which failed) and Ra II (which succeeded) to sail across the Atlantic.

 #### Claude Levi-Strauss

+A French anthropologist.
+He was the chair of social anthropology at the College de France 1959-1982.

+The Savage Mind

+"The Elementary Structures of Kinship"

+- fieldwork with the Nambikwara people of Brazil

+Tristes Tropiques

+Tetralogy about world mythology

+- The Raw and the Cooked

+Structural Anthropology

+- applied the structuralist methods of linguist Ferdinand te Saussure to anthropology
+- studied cultures as sets of binary oppositiions

 #### Bronislaw Malinowski

+A Polish anthropologist who studied at the London School of Economics.
+He published several works while in exile in Papau New Guinea.

+Argonauts of the Western Pacific

+- "kula ring" gift exchanges found in the Trobriand Islands
+- "The Departure of an Overseas Expedition"

+Coral Gardens and their Magic

+- use of magic in agriculture

+Sex and Repression in Savage Society

+- contra Freud, Oedipus complex is not a universal element of human culture

 #### Margaret Mead

+An anthropologist, married to anthropologist Gregory Bateson.
+They co-wrote *Balinese Character*, a photographic study of life in Bali.

+Coming of Age in Samoa

+- about the sexual development of young girls on the Samoan island of Ta'u
+- interviewed 68 girls and documented the relative lack of sexual mores that led to a culture of premarital promiscuity
+- describes the taupou system of institutionalized virginity among high-ranking women
+- *The Fateful Hoaxing of Margaret Mead: The Making and Unmaking of an Anthropological Myth* by Derek Freeman
+  - published five years after Mead's death
+  - claims much of the work was based on the made-up stories of two teenagers, who deceived Mead into believing they practiced casual premarital sex

+Sex and Temperament in Three Primitive Societies

+- three tribes in New Guinea
+  - Arapesh, patriarchal
+  - Mundugumor, aggressive
+  - Tchambuli, semi-matriarchal

+Growing Up in New Guinea

+A Rap on Race

+- a transcription of a series of conservations she had with writer James Baldwin about racial issues

+Male and Female

+- about gender roles, pretty obviously

+Blackberry Winter

+- her autobiography

 #### Alfred Radcliffe-Brown

+The anthropologist who founded structural functionalism, which focuses on identifying the groups within a society and the rules and customs that define the relationships between people.
+He did fieldwork in the Andaman Islands and Western Australia, where he studied the social organization of Australian tribes.
+He taught at the University of Chicago and founded the Institute of Social and Cultural Anthropology at Oxford.

 #### Edward Said

+A Columbia University professor of anthropology.

+Orientalism

 ### Linguistics